Musk, Bezos, Zuckerberg and other tech giants stand in the way of the common good - ExBulletin

 Far from making the world a better place, technological innovations have enabled the sale of the modern equivalent of the town square, a public space for news and community.
 Ironically, the core of what the tech industry does is data mining, or collecting our thoughts.
 This data gives its owners incredible leverage.
 That means giving them the ability to tamper with democratic elections, spread fake news, harm vulnerable teens, and widen inequality.

-Modern day robber barons hiding behind masks of genius and modern gods are stealing not only our innovations but also our souls.
+Hiding behind the mask of genius or modern gods, these modern robber barons are stealing not only our innovations, but also our souls.

 Loretta Napoleoni is an economist and author of Technocapitalism: The Rise of the New Robber Barons and the Fight for the Common Good.
 (Seven Stories Press, 2024)